oxid-eshop-gpl/oxvm_eshop/README.md

 Mountpoint for the shop code.
 This has to be an existing directory a.e. the suggested directory `./data/oxideshop` is being created as empty directory in the quickstart scenario.
 Only if this directory is empty, the prepared shop code from the container will be deployed into it at the first container-start.
-If you use the same directory to switch between a "-dev" and non "-dev" setup, then you should use different directories as suggested in the "env.tpl" file.
+If you use the same directory to switch between a "-dev" and non "-dev" setup, then you should use different directories as suggested in the "env.dist" file.

 ### DATABASE_DIRECTORY